StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/authentication.md

     - responseType (string) type of the response.
 Currently only "code" is accepted.
     - grantType (string) type of the grant.
 Currently only "authorization_code" is accepted.
     - authorizationUrl (string) the url of the OAuth2 server.
-    - authorizationHeader (string) prefix of the authorization header to get user info: Bearer, token, ...
+    - authorizationHeader (string) prefix of the authorization header to get user info: 'Bearer' by default
     - tokenUrl (string) the token url of the OAuth2 server.
     - userUrl (string) the url to get user information in OAuth2 server.
     - scope (list of string) list of scope.